berops/claudie/README.md

 ### Cleanup

-1. To remove your cluster and its associated infrastructure, delete the cluster definition block from the inputmanifest and update the secret:
+1. To remove your cluster and its associated infrastructure, delete the cluster definition block from the InputManifest:
     ```bash
     kubectl apply -f - <<EOF
     apiVersion: claudie.io/v1beta1